mfem/web/src/fem_weak_form.md

 for integrable functions whose derivatives do not exist in the strong sense.
-When using the finite element method weak derivatives are required whenever terms in a PDE require derivatives of discontinuous or otherwise undifferentiable quantities.
+When using the finite element method weak derivatives are required whenever terms in a PDE require derivatives of discontinuous or otherwise non-differentiable quantities.
 Finite element basis functions are typically not smooth functions.
 Even if they happen to be continuous their derivatives are often at least partially discontinuous.
 Also, coefficient functions can be discontinuous but,